 - Formal complaints are written statements of grievance and include email, comments posted on the DLG website, and handwritten complaints.
 DLG shall detail the process and contact information (through the website or email) for submitting complaints in its program guidelines, application documents, and on the DLG website.
-DLG shall maintain a tracker for collecting and categorizing complaints through resolution. - Informal complaints are verbal complaints.
-DLG and its subrecipients will attempt to resolve informal complaints; however, they are not subject to the written response process. - Complaints alleging violation of fair housing laws will be directed to HUD for immediate review.
+DLG shall maintain a tracker for collecting and categorizing complaints through resolution. - Verbal complaints that are received are treated as informal complaints.
+DLG and its subrecipients will attempt to resolve informal complaints; however, they are not subject to the written response process.
+DLG will attempt to log all verbal complaints and respond, if feasible.
+As stated above, DLG can receive complaints in alternate formats as a reasonable accommodation for those with disabilities. - Complaints alleging violation of fair housing laws will be directed to HUD for immediate review.
 Complaints regarding fraud, waste, or abuse of funds will be forwarded to the HUD Office of the Inspector General Fraud Hotline (phone: 1-800-347-3735 or email: hotline@hudoig.gov).